SharezoneApp/sharezone-app/app/integration_test/README.md

 Unit tests and widget tests are handy for testing individual classes, functions, or widgets.
 However, they generally don’t test how individual pieces work together as a whole, or capture the performance of an application running on a real device.
 These tasks are performed with integration tests.

-Integration tests are written using the [patrol ](https://pub.dev/packages/patrol) package.
+Integration tests for Android are written using the [patrol ](https://pub.dev/packages/patrol) package.

+Integration tests for all other platforms are written using the [integration_test](https://github.com/flutter/flutter/tree/master/packages/integration_test) package, provided by the SDK.

 ## How to run integration tests